orcas-mgleich/bubbles/README.md

 - JavaScript and CSS parts separated in own files.
 - Result message on end of game is now styled.
 - Code explained again.

+## Session 4
+- Highscore will be saved to database.
+  - Install (under Windows you can use XAMPP)
+    - Apache Webserver
+    - MariaDB Database
+    - PHP
+  - Prepare database.
+    - Create database `bubbles`
+    - Create database table `highscore` (@see /database/create.sql)
+  - Configure Apache Webserver VHost.
+    - hostname `bubbles` in `/etc/hosts` (Linux) or `C:\Windows\System32\drivers\etc\hosts`
+    - vhost to redirect request to `http://bubbles` to project dir
+- New bubbles.php to handle reading and writing from/to database.
+- New Points counter.